 There’s only one room left in the Cave of Wonders, which considering you walked from one end of the World to the other makes this a pretty small world.
 And you’d be right to feel that way!
 Actually, all the worlds post-Port Royal feel straightforward to the point of rush.
 Agrabah’s straight line structure makes this all the more obvious.
 The previous worlds were packed with story, content, and occasionally sub-systems, while Agrabah has just been go-here, go-there, play in a wave pool… I’m not sure why this happened.
 Perhaps the higher-ups wanted the worlds done quickly, or maybe a different level designer was in charge of this set?
 Agrabah and the next world have very clearly defined “corridor” structures.
 If you’re not familiar with the term, it refers to the infamous modern first person shooter style of level design wherein levels are like tunnels with no branching paths or even small, optional parts of rooms.
 It’s important to keep in mind that the “corridor” structure can apply to both worlds and rooms, because KH2’s individual rooms have had a corridor structure (unlike KH1, there is never anything hidden in KH2’s rooms), but it largely hasn’t been true of the world structure… prior to this point.

-In any event, while I may rather have a complicated structure like Land of the Dragons or Timeless River, I’d still prefer Agrabah’s structure over the structure of Port Royal’s “go here, watch a cutscene from a movie you’ve already seen, go here, watch a cutscene from a movie you’ve already seen…”
+In any event, while I may rather have a complicated structure like Land of the Dragons or Timeless River, I’d still prefer Agrabah’s structure over the Port Royal’s “go here, watch a cutscene from a movie you’ve already seen, go here, watch a cutscene from a movie you’ve already seen…”

 The final room in the Cave of Wonders is of course the treasure room, which is weirdly constructed, and I don’t mean that as an aesthetic statement: the collision detection feels off.
 The piles of gold repel you as though they were nearly vertical, meaning they’re weirdly larger than they appear, and it’s hard to move around the room in a circuit.
 This was a reasonable mess in Vanilla, when the room was essentially decorative, with no combat or movement challenges.
 In FM+, there are puzzle pieces here, and a Mushroom XIII we’ll be seeing after the world is done, making the faults of the collision detection more obvious.
 But first things first.
 You might be wondering why we came here if the room is entirely decorative.
 Is it just here for a cutscene?
 Well, not quite.